build-trust/ockam/documentation/guides/rust/get-started/03-routing/README.md

 cargo run --example 03-routing
 ```

-The output will not look very different from the previous example but note
-the message flow and how routing information is manipulated as the message
+Note the message flow and how routing information is manipulated as the message
 travels.

 ## Message Flow